Trump Jr. on Capitol Hill for closed-door Senate interview

 Trump Jr. made the brief comments in response to a reporter who asked if he was there to correct his testimony.
 Senators want to discuss answers Trump Jr. gave to Congress in 2017 after President Donald Trump’s former lawyer, Michael Cohen, told a House committee he had regularly briefed Trump Jr. on a real estate project in Moscow.
 Trump Jr. told Congress he was only “peripherally aware” it.

-The panel is also interested in talking to him about a campaign meeting in Trump Tower with a Russian lawyer that captured the interest of special counsel Robert Mueller.
+The panel is also interested in talking to him about other topics, including a campaign meeting in Trump Tower with a Russian lawyer that captured the interest of special counsel Robert Mueller.